 Trade-in your talents for some babysitting hours from your trusted friends.
 If you’re a photographer, offer to do a couple photoshoot in exchange for babysitting duty for half a day.
 Or take turns to babysit each others’ kids – like a babysitters’ “pool” of sorts – this week you babysit mine and yours, next week I’ll take them all.

 Choose your holiday destinations wisely.
 Many resorts seek to be family-friendly and may have a Kids Club (or equivalent) where you can drop off your children for some craft activities or play while you two enjoy some alone-time.
 Or book hotel rooms where your children sleep in a separate linked room so that you can enjoy couple-time once the kids have gone to bed.

 An evening stroll is a great way to release those happy endorphins and catch up on the day’s events with your other half.
 You can also use the time to plan the week ahead or share some of the frustrations you are experiencing at home or work.
 As for the children?
 Younger babies will be happy to be pushed along in their prams, while older kids can scoot, cycle and run about on their own, just near enough for you to keep an eye on them.

 If you’re living or working in the vicinity, meet up for a mid-day rendezvous once in a while.
 Or if you’re a SAHM and the kids are in school, make a trip down to surprise him at his office and treat him to lunch!

-It can take awhile to find something that works for you both, but don’t give up trying new ways of spending quality time together.
+It can take a while to find something that works for you both but doesn’t give up trying new ways of spending quality time together.
 After all, a happy marriage makes for a happy family, and your marriage vows were not to your future kids but to each other.

 To love and to cherish, till death parts us.